The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Your focus is strictly on cofounder alignment, not personal development

-In my practice, I often meet with founders individually and together—it helps me track how personal narratives affect team decisions.
-But this depends on the coach’s training, availability, and boundaries.
-Ask early.
+In my practice, I often meet with founders individually and together—it helps me understand how personal narratives affect team decisions.
+But this depends on the coach's training, availability, and boundaries.
+Ask about this approach early.

 Do you want structured diagnostics or organic insights?

-Some coaches use formal tools like the Enneagram, StrengthsFinder, or custom assessments.
-Others rely on keen observation and session-based reflection to identify team patterns.
+Some coaches use formal tools like personality assessments, 360 reviews, or custom diagnostic frameworks.
+Others rely on keen observation and session-based reflection to identify team patterns and dynamics.

 Choose formal assessment if:

-You want a shared language to understand differences
+You want shared language to understand your differences

 Choose informal assessment if:

-You prefer fluid, ongoing feedback over static labels
+You prefer fluid, ongoing feedback over static categories

-The best cofounder coach for your team isn’t the one with the most credentials—it’s the one whose style matches your goals, comfort level, and relational challenges.
+The best cofounder coach for your team isn't necessarily the one with the most impressive background—it's the one whose approach matches your goals, comfort level, and actual challenges.

-Use these seven dimensions as a map, not a rulebook.
-You may even want to rank them by importance with your cofounder and use that to guide your search.
+Use these seven dimensions as a guide, not a rigid checklist.
+You might even want to rank them by importance with your cofounder and use that to focus your search.